rancher/docs/content/k3s/latest/en/networking/_index.md

 To disable it, start each server with the `--disable traefik` option.

+If Traefik is not disabled K3s versions 1.20 and earlier will install Traefik v1, while K3s versions 1.21 and later will install Traefik v2 if v1 is not already present.

+To migrate from an older Traefik v1 instance please refer to the [Traefik documentation](https://doc.traefik.io/traefik/migration/v1-to-v2/) and [migration tool](https://github.com/traefik/traefik-migration-tool).

 # Service Load Balancer

 Any service load balancer (LB) can be leveraged in your Kubernetes cluster.
 K3s provides a load balancer known as [Klipper Load Balancer](https://github.com/rancher/klipper-lb) that uses available host ports.